 Should Christians keep the Law of the Old Testament?
-Are the commandments of the Bible still valid?
-The answer to this question is unmistakable: Yes, Christians have to keep the commandments of the Old Testament!
+Are the Commandments of the Bible still valid?
+Or did Jesus abolish the law?
+The answer is clear: No, the law has not been abolished and therefore Christians have to keep the commandments of the Old Testament!
 In the following article I will prove to you why, based on the words of Christ and other scripture of the Bible.

 And, behold, one came and said unto him, Good Master, what good thing shall I do, that I may have eternal life?
 And he said unto him, Why callest thou me good? there is none good but one, that is, God: but if thou wilt enter into life, keep the commandments.
 He saith unto him, Which?
 Jesus said, Thou shalt do no murder, Thou shalt not commit adultery, Thou shalt not steal, Thou shalt not bear false witness, Honour thy father and thy mother: and, Thou shalt love thy neighbour as thyself.
 (Matthew 19: 16-19)

 Jesus taught us to keep the Old Testament Law